jeffrazi95/AI-CX-HELPER/README.md

 # AI CX Helper

-An AI-powered customer experience training and assessment tool for customer service agents.
+An AI-powered training and assessment tool for customer service agents.

 ## Features